ansh7808/Razorpay-clone/README.md

 Clone the repository to your local machine: Open the index.html file in your web browser Modify the HTML and CSS files as needed to customize the website

 Credits
 The website design and content is based on the official Razorpay website (https://razorpay.com/), with some modifications to fit the scope of this project.
-The Tailwind CSS framework is used for styling and layout, with some custom CSS added f
+The Tailwind CSS framework is used for styling and layout, with some custom CSS added for additional features.